 Shell Shocked: A tyrannosaurus is loose in Sanibel

 Could it be?
 Can the impossible be happening to Sanibel?
-There continue to be new species of wildlife showing up in Sanibel.
-A number of them are newcomers to Sanibel, including sizable Nile monitor lizards, coyotes and vampires.
-A four-and-a-half foot Nile lizard was seen riding a bicycle the other day near Periwinkle Way but slithered away before certified lounge lizards were able to capture it.
+Last week’s newspaper reported that a 4-1/2 foot Nile Monitor lizard was seen on Periwinkle.
+It had been detected but had slithered away before certified lounge lizards were able to capture it.

 After that a 20-foot egret will be found on the beach hitting golf balls.
 Then a 50-foot sea turtle, a 60-foot rabbit, a see-em no see-em, and a giant shrimp will be conveniently placed throughout Sanibel.
 And all this is a prelude to what the CROW scientists are really working on – a 100-foot tyrannosaurus and our own King Kong.

 While all this may be good for tourism are we letting nature run wild in Sanibel?
 The signers of the original Sanibel Plan to preserve and protect our fragile ecology surely never envisioned this possibility.
 Will we now have to defer to King Kong in order to get into Mucky Duck?
 Imagine coming home from a nice relaxing dinner and finding a tyrannosaurus in your swimming pool sipping a Margarita?
 That could be unnerving.